- Be safe, be smart.

-- Continue listening to weather radio and/or local radio or television stations.
+- Continue listening to weather radio and/or local radio or television stations or updates on your mobile device.
 Your local media will let you know about local, state and federal relief plans as appropriate.

 - Be aware of fire and electrocution possibilities.
 Read 5 Areas to Check After a Fire or Storm.

 - If there is a storm surge, flash flooding or flooding: